-Standard Section D2.1 determines the diaphragm nominal shear strength [resistance] that is controlled by shear buckling (out-of-plane panel buckling).
+D2 Diaphragm Shear Strength per Unit Length Controlled by Stability, Snb exterior support.
 This shear buckling might manifest as several relatively large diagonal waves across several panels or as general (column-like) buckling between supports.
 When several diagonal waves occur, post-buckling strength can be present until connection failure occurs, which further controls the diaphragm resistance.
 The load on these connections is redistributed by tension field action and may not follow the model of Standard Section D1.
-Buckling initially is a material limit, so the Standard Table B1.1 factors in Standard Section B1 vary from the connection-related limits.
+Buckling initially is a material limit, so the Standard Table B1.1-1 factors in Standard Section B1 vary from the connection-related limits.